5 tips to radically improve your sales productivity

 While it may feel like you’re accomplishing more, studies show that multi-taskers are much less productive.
-Why not leave the juggling to the clown folk and learn to prioritise your work.
+Why not leave the juggling to the clown folk and learn to prioritize your work.
 It’s the first lesson in productivity; by dividing larger tasks into smaller more measurable tasks you’re more likely to succeed.
 So why not apply this same ideology to sales?

 By using the OnePageCRM Next Action Sales methodology, your focus is always on that one Next Action required to move a sale forward.
-By encouraging up front decision-making, you’re instantly more productive.
+By encouraging up-front decision-making, you’re instantly more productive.
 What’s more, as your Action Stream displays your sales actions in order of urgency, you maintain constant clarity and focus.

 4. Get smart at social listening

 In 2016, to get social is to get smart.
 As it turns out, all that time spent trolling social profiles wasn’t a complete waste of your day.
 In fact, social listening is now wholly encouraged by sales managers who view social media as an invaluable resource for gleaning insights into the market.
 Now let’s be clear, we’re not suggesting you spend an hour of your day creeping on your best friend’s work colleague and pawn it off as ‘market research’.
 We’re talking smart, efficient use of social listening tools to gain real market insights.

 Social media management tools like Hootsuite, are great for targeted lead generation.
 Finally, ensure you maximize your efforts when social selling by capturing all potential leads in your CRM.
 Use the OnePageCRM Lead Clipper to pull a contact’s details straight from their social profiles on Twitter, Facebook Xing, Outlook, and Gmail.
 You can then set a Next Action to follow-up—simple!

 5. Colleagues vs. Competition